 Still, the construction industry remains one of the most dangerous in the world.

-Proper training is essential before beginning any work, but even more important at places with physical labor present.
+Proper training on occupational job safety is essential before beginning any work, but even more important at places with physical labor present.
 This is where training courses come in especially handy, as they present appropriate techniques and precautionary measures illustratively and engagingly.

 Handling power tools requires a high level of safety from the operator, as not only can certain parts of the tool, such as knives or drills, cause danger, but also the electricity itself.